nymphetaminesyndrome/vscode-docs/docs/java/extensions.md

 DateApproved: 1/4/2022
 MetaDescription: Popular Java extensions for Visual Studio Code
 ---
-# Java extensions for Visual Studio Code
+# Java extensions for Visual Studio Code extensions for Visual/vsgallery/c6d1c265-7007-405c-a68b-5606af238ece

 Thanks to the great Java community around Visual Studio Code, you can use a wide range of extensions to enhance your Java development experience.